|Java||8, 11 or 12|

 Features are partially implemented or simply missing.
-For example, you cannot use faceting, you cannot configure custom Lucene directories, and so on.
+For example, you cannot use faceting, full text filters, scrolling, and so on.

 APIs are not considered stable yet.

 The exact features that are currently implemented and expected to work will be added to the reference documentation as new Alpha versions are released, but to sum up, here is what you can start to play with:

 Searching for ORM entities using their Hibernate Search index, and retrieving managed entities as results.
 However, we do not offer many options regarding how the entities are loaded from the database (yet).

 All the predicates available in Search 5, except